Sociology

 Overview

-Learn more about earning a Bachelor’s degree, earning summer credits for transfer, or dual admissions with a university by making an appointment with an academic advisor
+To learn about earning a Bachelor's degree, summer transfer credits, or dual admissions with a university, make an appointment with an academic advisor.

 Interested in Sociology?

-The knowledge and critical thinking skills obtained in sociology are valuable in various professional settings and employment fields such as teaching, higher education, social services, the law, marketing, and business.
-Browse the ECC Career Coach Website for relevant data on wages, employment, and education needed to for a career in sociology or another field.
+The knowledge and critical thinking skills you gain in sociology are useful in many careers, such as teaching, higher education, social services, law, marketing, and business.
+Visit the ECC Career Coach Website to find information about wages, job opportunities, and education needed for careers in sociology or other fields.

 Contact